Brisbane: Climate

 Annual precipitation is ample.
-From November to March, thunderstorms are common over Brisbane, with the more severe events accompanied by large damaging hail stones, torrential rain and destructive winds.
+From November to March, thunderstorms are common over Brisbane, with the more severe events accompanied by large damaging hailstones, torrential rain and destructive winds.
+To the west of Brisbane, supercell thunderstorms often form during the late spring and summer months.
+These can include tornadic supercells.
 On an annual basis, Brisbane averages 124 clear days, with overcast skies more common in the warmer months.
 Dewpoints in the summer average at around 20 °C; the apparent temperature exceeds 30 °C on almost all summer days.
 Brisbane's wettest day occurred on 21 January 1887, when 465 mm of rain fell on the city, the highest maximum daily rainfall of Australia's capital cities.
-The wettest month on record was February 1893, when 1025.9 mm of rain fell, although in the last 30 years the record monthly rainfall has been a much lower 479.8 mm from December 2010.
+The wettest month on record was February 1893, when 1025.9 mm of rain fell.
 Very occasionally a whole month will pass with no recorded rainfall, the last time this happened was August 1991.
 The city has suffered four major floods since its founding, in February 1893, January 1974 (partially a result of Cyclone Wanda), January 2011 (partially a result of Cyclone Tasha) and February 2022.

 Brisbane is within the southern reaches of the tropical cyclone risk zone.
 Full-strength tropical cyclones rarely affect Brisbane, but occasionally do so, the most recent being Cyclone Alfred, making landfall as a category 1 around Bribie Island on the 8th of March, 2025, bringing destructive winds and causing significant flooding throughout parts of south-eastern Queensland and north-eastern New South Wales.
 The more common risk is from ex-tropical cyclones (tropical low systems), which typically bring destructive winds and flooding rains.

-The average annual temperature of the adjacent Moreton Bay ranges from 21.0 C in July to 27.0 C in February.
+The temperature of the ocean ranges from 21 C in August to 27 C in February.